Status: Closed to enrollment

 You are not eligible to participate if:

-- Patients currently receiving anticancer therapies or who have received anticancer therapies within 4 weeks of the start of Everolimus (including chemotherapy, radiation therapy, antibody based therapy, etc.);
+- You are currently receiving anticancer therapies or have received anticancer therapies within 4 weeks of the start of Everolimus (including chemotherapy, radiation therapy, antibody based therapy, etc.);

-- Known intolerance or hypersensitivity to Everolimus or other rapamycin analogs (e.g. sirolimus, temsirolimus);
+- Have a known intolerance or hypersensitivity to Everolimus or other rapamycin analogs (e.g. sirolimus, temsirolimus);

-- Known impairment of gastrointestinal (GI) function or GI disease that may significantly alter the absorption of oral Everolimus;
+- Have a known impairment of gastrointestinal (GI) function or GI disease that may significantly alter the absorption of oral Everolimus;

-- Uncontrolled diabetes mellitus as defined by HbA1c >8% despite adequate therapy.
+- Have uncontrolled diabetes mellitus as defined by HbA1c >8% despite adequate therapy.
 Patients with a known history of impaired fasting glucose or diabetes mellitus (DM) may be included, however blood glucose and antidiabetic treatment must be monitored closely throughout the trial and adjusted as necessary;

-- Patient with uncontrolled hyperlipidemia: fasting serum cholesterol > 300 mg/dL OR >7.75 mmol/L AND fasting triglycerides > 2.5 x ULN.
+- Have uncontrolled hyperlipidemia: fasting serum cholesterol > 300 mg/dL OR >7.75 mmol/L AND fasting triglycerides > 2.5 x ULN.

-- Patients who have any severe and/or uncontrolled medical or psychiatric conditions (see section 4.6 for additional details)
+- Have any severe and/or uncontrolled medical or psychiatric conditions (see section 4.6 for additional details)

-- Chronic treatment with corticosteroids or other immunosuppressive agents.
+- Have undergone chronic treatment with corticosteroids or other immunosuppressive agents.
 Topical or inhaled corticosteroids are allowed;

-- Known history of or seropositivity for Hepatitis B, Hepatitis C, or HIV;
+- Have a known history of or seropositivity for Hepatitis B, Hepatitis C, or HIV;

-- Patients who have received live attenuated vaccines within 1 week of start of Everolimus and during the study.
-Patient should also avoid close contact with others who have received live attenuated vaccines.
+- Have received live attenuated vaccines within 1 week of start of Everolimus and during the study.
+You should also avoid close contact with others who have received live attenuated vaccines.
 Examples of live attenuated vaccines include intranasal influenza, measles, mumps, rubella, oral polio, BCG, yellow fever, varicella and TY21a typhoid vaccines;

-- Patients who have a history of another primary malignancy, with the exceptions of:
+- Have a history of another primary malignancy, with the exceptions of: